Big Question – Who is responsible for Damages – Moving Companies or mover?.

 Reputable movers are known for responsible labor and careful transit.
 Check the credentials, such as licensing and insurance, of every mover that you consider.
 And watch out for damage complaints at the Better Business Bureau, Angie’s List and other review sites.

-Are you in the market for a moving company?
+Are you in the market for moving companies?
 Let Mover Junction help.
-Request a quote today, and we’ll connect you with vetted professionals who will handle your belongings with care.
+Request a quote today, and we’ll connect you with vetted professionals moving companies who will handle your belongings with care.